 These statistics help us make our site as user-friendly as possible, to ensure a good experience for all visitors.

-Site Improvement Cookies;
+Site Improvement Cookies:

 We regularly test new designs or site features on our site.
 We do this by showing slightly different versions of our website to different people and anonymously monitoring how visitors respond to these different versions.
 Ultimately this helps us to offer you a better website.

-We use: Google web master tools
+We use: Google Search Console